dgc-network/Learning-Digitalcoin-from-the-Command-Line/15_2_Programming_Digitalcoind_with_C.md

-# 15.2: Programming Bitcoind in C with RPC Libraries
+# 15.2: Programming Digitalcoind in C with RPC Libraries

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.

-[§15.1](15_1_Accessing_Bitcoind_with_C.md) laid out the methodology for creating C programs using RPC and JSON libraries.
+[§15.1](15_1_Accessing_Digitalcoind_with_C.md) laid out the methodology for creating C programs using RPC and JSON libraries.
 We're now going to show the potential of those C libraries by laying out a simplistic, first cut of an actual Digitalcoin program.

 ## Plan for Your Code